Math major and advanced courses FAQ

 Yale does not allow transfer credit for courses taken during high school, even if they were taken at a local college.
 Beyond that, the answer and its details depend on why you need Math 120:

-2. If you need it for the pure math major, you may instead complete the multivariable requirement with Math 302.
+2. If you need it for the pure math major: You can complete the multivariable requirement with Math 302.
+This option is available to all students, whether or not they have already completed a course similar to Math 120.

 Can I substitute ENAS 151 for Math 120 in requirements of the math / joint-math major?

-If you passed ENAS 151 before deciding on the math major, you may complete the multivariable calculus requirement with Math 302.
+No (but if you passed ENAS 151 before deciding on the math major, you can complete the multivariable calculus requirement with Math 302).

 Can I substitute another course for Math 222 / 225 /226 if I took linear algebra during high school?